davidsbatista/davidsbatista.net/_posts/2017-03-25-syntaxnet.md

 	de clientes.

-First we load all the sentences into a list, and joined them into a single string separated by the newline '\n' character.
+First, we load all the sentences into a list and joined them into a single string separated by the newline '\n' character.

 {% highlight python %}